panther-labs/panther/docs/gitbook/operations/inventory.md

 ## panther-resources

 This table holds descriptions of the AWS resources in all accounts being monitored.
-The `resources-api` lambda manages this table.
+The `panther-resources-api` lambda manages this table.

 ## panther-resources-api